Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 - a separate instructions page must explain that a help page exists
 - every fact disclosed in one required surface must also be repeated in other docs

-Unless an official source specifically requires those extra surfaces, repetition across additional docs is treated as `Project choice`.
+Unless an official source specifically requires those extra surfaces, repetition across additional docs is treated here as `Project scope`, not as `Google obligation`.

-## Item-3 content classified by authority
+## Section 8 content classified by authority

 ### Google obligation